 In many respects, HE campuses are like small cities in that they provide similar facilities (e.g., dormitories, office buildings, classrooms, laboratories, research facilities, recreation and sporting venues, libraries, etc.) and services (e.g., planning, public works, utilities, safety and security, event management, etc.).
 Although every institution is guided by its own unique mission statement, common themes often include:

 - Attracting top students, faculty, researchers and grants to advance innovation and academic excellence.

 - Educating and preparing students to become productive contributors to society.

 Facilities play a vital role in achieving institutional missions.
 This means that HE facility management (FM) professionals must overcome the daily challenges that often hinder the effective planning, managing, and improving of campus property.
-They also need to improve processes associated with protecting people, buildings, infrastructure, grounds, and assets.
-All with limited budgets and resources.
+They also need to improve processes associated with protecting people, buildings, infrastructure, grounds, and assets with limited budgets and resources.

 - Portfolio Management: identifying, inventorying, analyzing, and managing property assets, owned or leased, and optimizing portfolio performance.